rudifa/30AutoLayoutBestPractices/README.md

 ##### 4. Relative and Centered Layouts

-Aha, sounds like there be a method in the autolayout madness.
+Aha, sounds like there be a method in the Auto Layout madness.
 Being programmers, we like methods.

 _Tip: The default spacing between most iOS UI elements is 8 points, and 20 points on the edges._ Sounds good, will sure look good.